 Pulmonary angiogram demonstrating large left pulmonary artery filling detect.

 A cascade of pathophysiologic mechanisms ensues with the pulmonary embolic event that may lead to hypoxemia and cardiovascular compromise.
 After traveling to the lung, large thrombi may lodge at the bifurcation of the main pulmonary artery or the lobar branches and cause hemodynamic compromise.
 The anatomical obstruction is the primary insult resulting from the PE.
 The reduction of the cross-sectional area of the pulmonary arterial bed caused by the embolism has been shown to correlate with the degree of physiologic impairment.
 Pulmonary arterial pressure generally begins to increase with a 25% to 30% occlusion of the pulmonary vascular bed in otherwise normal heart and lungs9; greater than 50% obstruction is generally present before a clinically significant elevation occurs.
-Increased right ventricular afterload can cause right ventricular dilatation, hypokinesis, tricuspid regurgitation, and eventual right heart failure.10 A normal right ventricle can fail with ...
+Increased right ventricular afterload can cause right ventricular dilatation, hypokinesis, tricuspid regurgitation, and eventual right heart failure.10 A normal right ventricle can fail with acute increases ...